-NOAA WEATHER RADIO

-The College relies, in part, upon the use of NOAA Weather Radios for the dissemination of severe weather watches, warnings and advisories.
-NOAA Weather Radios are readily available for purchase by Broward College departments and the general public from numerous local and online retailers.

-► TELEVISION, RADIO, NEWSPAPER & ONLINE MEDIA

-Broward College considers its media partners to be a critical part in emergency notifications and information sharing.
-As it is the usual role of news media outlets, if there is a significant emergency at Broward College, Broward College can expect its media partners to cover the story and get the word out. that it is current and accurate.
+- NOAA WEATHER RADIO: The College relies, in part, upon the use of NOAA weather radios for the dissemination of severe weather watches, warnings and advisories.
+NOAA weather radios are readily available for purchase by Broward College departments and the general public from numerous local and online retailers. - TELEVISION, RADIO, NEWSPAPER AND ONLINE MEDIA: Broward College considers its media partners to be a critical part in emergency notifications and information sharing.
+As it is the usual role of news media outlets, if there is a significant emergency at Broward College, Broward College can expect its media partners to cover the story and get the word out. - WORD OF MOUTH: While this may be the emergency communication method Broward College can control the least, it cannot be discounted.
+Word of mouth re-dissemination of BC Alert emergency information is one of the most effective and critical delivery methods available.
+Community members can do their part by relaying official BC Alert emergency information to peers, friends, family members, or pretty much everyone seen on campus.
+Repost.
+Retweet.
+Quote.
+Whatever it takes to spread the word.
+Part of the responsibility for participants spreading information is to make sure that it is current and accurate.
 Individuals should only share BC Alert information.